awsdocs/aws-app-mesh-user-guide/doc_source/observability.md

 Your cluster must have a log forwarder to collect these logs, such as Fluentd\.
 For more information see, [Set up Fluentd as a DaemonSet to send logs to CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs.html)\.

-## Statistics<a name="logs"></a>
+## Statistics<a name="statistics"></a>

 Envoy emits many statistics on both its own operation and various dimensions on inbound and outbound traffic\.
 To learn more about Envoy statistics, see [Statistics](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/statistics) in the Envoy documentation\.
-These metrics are available through the `/stats` endpoint on the proxy’s administration port, which is typically` 9901`\.
-For more information about the stats endpoint, see [Access logs](#envoy-logs)\.
+These metrics are available through the `/stats` endpoint on the proxy’s administration port, which is typically `9901`\.
+For more information about the stats endpoint, see [Statistics endpoint](https://www.envoyproxy.io/docs/envoy/latest/operations/admin#get--stats)\.
 For more information about the administration interface, see [Enable the Envoy proxy administration interface](troubleshooting-best-practices.md#ts-bp-enable-proxy-admin-interface)\.

 **Prometheus on Kubernetes**
 Prometheus is an open\-source monitoring and alerting toolkit\.
 One of its capabilities is to specify a format for emitting metrics that can be consumed by other systems\.
 For more information about Prometheus, see [Overview](https://prometheus.io/docs/introduction/overview/) in the Prometheus documentation\.
 Envoy can emit its metrics via its stats endpoint by passing in the parameter `/stats?format=prometheus`\.